FAQ

 • How will the Office of Financial Aid and Scholarships Contact Me?

-• Can I Access My Student's Financial Aid Information?
+• Can a Parent Access the Student's Financial Aid Information?

 The confidentiality of student Financial Aid information is protected in accordance with the Federal Family Educational Rights and Privacy Act (FERPA) of 1974 and UC Santa Barbara Policy and Procedure “Student Education Records – Disclosure of Information” issued March 2004 (available from the UCSB Registrar).